Richard Shaw Brown: Post-Misunderstood music

 In 1982, the two core members, the singer and the steel guitarist, reunited as "Influence" and recorded two self-penned tracks, "No Survivors" and "Queen of Madness", for UK's Rough Trade Records in 1983.
 They disbanded in 1985 when Campbell moved to New Zealand and Brown moved to Thailand.

 Cherry Red Records (UK) released three albums of Misunderstood music: Before the Dream Faded (CDM RED 32) in 1992, The Legendary Goldstar Album (CDM RED 142) in 1997, and a full album of The Misunderstood's later material under the name of The Misunderstood: Broken Road (CDM RED 147) in 1998.

-In 2004, Ugly Things Records (USA) issued another full album of previously unreleased tracks named The Lost Acetates 1965–1966, that received international media coverage.
+In 2004, Ugly Things Records (USA) issued another full album of unreleased tracks named The Lost Acetates 1965–1966, that received international media coverage.

 A motion picture screenplay (The Misunderstood: WGA 977444) about the band and Rick Brown's adventures was written by rock historian Mike Stax (editor of Ugly Things music magazine) in 2002, and is under revision.

 A novel, Like, Misunderstood, based on the script, was published in October 2007.